unlight/asmt-javascript-questions/README.md

 - Concerning interceptors in Angular have you worked with them?

 ### React
-- How to improve performance of react components?
 - What is Pure Component in react?
 - Redux principles: What is pure function?
 Where it came from (what paradigm)?
 - How "reselect library" improves performance?
 How do you measure perf?
 When reselect optimizations not working?